jahmar-code/fl_research/README.md

 Available options:

 ```
---experiment {baseline,he,dp,hybrid,all}  # Which experiment to run
+--experiment {baseline,he,dp,standard_hybrid,sequential_hybrid,all}  # Which experiment to run
 --num_clients INTEGER                    # Number of clients to use
 --num_rounds INTEGER                     # Number of federated learning rounds
 --iid                                    # Use IID data distribution (default)